 This article assumes that you are running BIND on a Linux server, that you already have an understanding of what DNS is, the different types of DNS entries, and how DNS works.
 Please note: The incorrect editing of your zone file can take your site offline.
 All editing must be done on the authoritative nameservers for the given domain.

 NOTE: Before updating any DNS record, you’ll want to lower the Time to Live (TTL) values for that zone file.
-A guide to lowering the TTL values can be found here.
+A guide to lowering the TTL values can be found in our Knowledgebase article.

 To use WHM to edit an A record, first log in to WHM.